 In 2011, the 83rd Texas Legislature passed

-House Bill 15, 83rd Legislature, required the development of initial rules to create neonatal and maternal level of care designation.
-TDSHS neonatal level of care designation rules have been adopted and are effective as of June 9, 2016.
+House Bill 15, which requires the development of initial rules to create neonatal and maternal level of care designation.
+The Texas Department of State Health Services' neonatal level of care designation rules took effect June 9, 2016.